Northern provinces - Introduction

 The Afsluitdike

-The fortress at the Friesland end of the dam was called Fortress Kornwerderzand, The narrow causeway between the fortress and the main-land was only some 40 m wide and totally flat, without any obstruction whatsoever: a perfect firing window for the fortress-gunnery and machineguns.
+The fortress at the Friesland (east) end of the dam was called Fortress Kornwerderzand, The narrow causeway between the fortress and the main-land was only some 40 m wide and besides its obvious elevated profile, totally flat and uncovered, without any obstruction whatsoever: a perfect firing window for the fortress-gunnery and machineguns.

 The weapons were divided over two lines of casemates; the majority was aimed to the east, the rest to the west. some weapon points could also cover the sea- and lake-sides against amphibious landings.
 A number of search-light positions had been constructed in order to be able to light the dike during night hours.
 Furthermore living quarters and water purification facilities had been incorporated in the complex that could shelter 230 men personnel.
 Telecommunication lines with the east-coast and west-coast had been well prepared.
 Food, water and other stocks were suitable for one month prolonged action.